grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 `curl -sL portal.spatiumportae.com | sudo bash`

+Install on linux with the command above.
+[Documentation](https://github.com/SpatiumPortae/portal)

 #### SSHS, ssh manager
 Commands needed for setup:

 `cargo install --git https://github.com/quantumsheep/sshs`

+Install on linux with the command above.
+You will need to setup a .ssh/config file for this to work.
+[Documentation](https://github.com/quantumsheep/sshs?tab=readme-ov-file)

 #### Yazi, CLI file explorer
 Commands needed for setup:

 `cargo install --locked yazi-fm yazi-cli`

+Install on linux with the command above.
+[Documentation ](https://yazi-rs.github.io/docs/installation)

 #### Zoxide for a better cd
 For faster and fuzzy cd usage: